 Video re. how doctrines such as celibacy used to dominate God's people:

-The above video is part of the following larger study which has the other three video links:
+The above video is part of the following larger study which has three updated video links:

 PREACHING HOUR TV